BenSauerlaender/gipfel-server-2/README.md

 # TODO

-- fix Ivi name
-- fix dataImport
-- fix mongo connector
-- add dbSync
+- improve db-sync to only do dumps
-- add db backup
+- also add a silient mode
+- implement and test the data-processing sh scripts

 ## Data Generation pipeline _!_